expo/eas-build/packages/downloader/README.md

 # @expo/downloader

-`@expo/downloader` is small helper library that is used to download files.
+`@expo/downloader` is a small helper library used to download files.

 ## Repository